Marnie (film)

-Marnie is a 1964 American psychological drama film directed by Alfred Hitchcock from a screenplay by Jay Presson Allen, based on the 1961 novel of the same name by Winston Graham.
+Marnie is a 1964 American psychological thriller film directed by Alfred Hitchcock from a screenplay by Jay Presson Allen, based on the 1961 novel of the same name by Winston Graham.
 The film stars Tippi Hedren and Sean Connery.

 Marnie became a milestone for several reasons.
 It was the last time a "Hitchcock blonde" would have a central role in one of his films.
 It also marked the end of Hitchcock's collaborations with cinematographer Robert Burks, who died in 1968; editor George Tomasini, who died soon after Marnies release; and composer Bernard Herrmann, who was fired during Hitchcock's next film, Torn Curtain (1966), when Hitchcock and Universal studio executives wanted a pop-and-jazz-influenced score for the film.

+The film received mixed reviews upon its release, but over the years it has been given a positive reevaluation among critics.

 Plot

 Margaret "Marnie" Edgar, posing under the identity Marion Holland, flees with nearly $10,000 that she stole from the company safe of her employer, Sidney Strutt.
 Strutt is the head of a tax consulting company, where Marnie had worked after charming him into hiring her without references.
 Mark Rutland, a wealthy widower who owns a publishing company in Philadelphia, meets with Strutt on business; he learns about the theft and recalls Marnie from a previous visit.

 Marnie travels to Virginia, where she stables a horse named Forio.
 She then visits her invalid mother, Bernice, whom she supports financially, in Baltimore.
 Marnie suffers from recurring nightmares and has an intense aversion to the color red, which triggers her hysteria.

 Some months later, Marnie, posing as Mary Taylor, applies for a job at Mark's company.
-Mark hires her after recognizing her, cryptically telling his co-worker why he is accepting an applicant without references that he is an "interested spectator."
+Although recognizing her, Mark hires her, cryptically telling his co-worker who questions hiring an applicant without references that he is an "interested spectator."
 While working weekend overtime with Mark, Marnie has a panic attack during a thunderstorm.
 Mark comforts, then kisses her.
-They begin dating.
+As they begin dating Mark discusses his background in zoology, particularly showing a fascination with predatory behavior.
+During a date at a racetrack, Mark fends off a persistent man who approaches Marnie, addressing her by another name, who Marnie insists she does not know.

 Soon afterwards, Marnie steals money from Mark's company and flees again.
-Mark tracks her to the stable where she keeps Forio.
-He blackmails her into marrying him, much to the chagrin of Lil, the sister of Mark's late wife Estelle, who is in love with him.
-Lil grows suspicious when she discovers Mark has spent a considerable sum since marrying Marnie.
+Based on Marnie's comments on horses, Mark tracks her to the stable where she keeps Forio.
+Under threat of disclosure, Mark blackmails Marnie into marrying him, much to the chagrin of Lil, Mark's late wife's sister, who is in love with him.

 On their honeymoon cruise, Marnie resists Mark's desire for physical intimacy, revealing that she finds sex repellent.
-Mark initially respects her wishes, and tries to woo her, but after a few nights, they quarrel over Marnie's aloofness, and it is implied that he rapes her offscreen when he persists and she freezes without consent.
-The next morning, she attempts to drown herself in the ship's swimming pool, but Mark saves her.
+Initially respecting her wishes, Mark tries to woo her, but after a few nights, they quarrel over Marnie's aloofness; Mark persists in physical advances while she freezes without consent.
+The next morning, Marnie attempts to drown herself in the ship's swimming pool, but Mark saves her.